Power of deposition

 Sale of the lease by the tenant

-A sale of his leasehold estate by the tenant is also possible.
+A tenant can also sell his leasehold estate.
 The disposition of a lease is usually called an ‘assignment.’

-Since the assignment of a lease is the conveyance or transfer of a legal estate it should be made by deed.
+Since the assignment of a lease is the conveyance or transfer of a legal estate it must be made by deed.